5p4c351ck/video_game_api/README.md

 ## Installation
 Since the deliverable was asked as a git repository I assume git is installed otherwise git can be downloaded from this link [Download Git](https://git-scm.com/downloads/win)

+The follwing commands will work on both, Linux shells as well as Windows Powershell

 1. Clone the repository to your local machine:
    ```bash
    git clone https://github.com/5p4c351ck/video_game_api